hanminyee/What-is-Glycerin-/README.md

 ### 🔥 Twice a month, each band gets together for a jam session.
- - The jam hours are by default Fridays from 8pm to 10pm, subject to change by consensus among band members.
+ - The jam hours will be decided after the band is formed.
  - We'll have a song for each member, and when we're done practicing, we'll post the song on YouTube and Instagram.

 ### 🔥 Once every two weeks, everyone gets together to get to know each other.
- - We meet on Saturdays at 7pm on the 2nd and 4th Wednesday of each month.
+ - We meet on Fridays at 7pm on the 2nd and 4th of each month.
  - If enough members request it, the time may change.
 However, the day of the week cannot be changed.
  - The meeting will be held at Culcom Busan University.